qiqojavier/OpenLayersReticle/README.md

 OpenLayersReticle
 =================

-Recticle Control that stays on the center for OpenLayers
+Recticle Control that stays at the center of the OpenLayers map